mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 Wait.
 We introduced a bunch of new functions here.
 Let's see them in detail.
-First of all, the `Either` type is right-based, so, the usual transformations like `map` and `flatMap` apply to the `Right` instances of the `Either`.
-In this case, we applied the `flatMap` function to check if the retrieved job was null or not, eventually creating a `Left` value using the pattern we've seen a moment ago.
+First, the `Either` type is right-based, so the usual transformations like `map` and `flatMap` apply to the `Right` instances of the `Either`.
+In this case, we applied the `flatMap` function to check if the retrieved job was null, eventually creating a `Left` value using the pattern we saw a moment ago.

 Moreover, we introduced the `mapLeft` function.
-This function is similar to the `map` function, but it applies to the `Left` instances of the `Either` type.
+This function is similar to the `map` function but applies to the `Left` instances of the `Either` type.
 In this case, we're mapping the `Throwable` instance to a `GenericError` instance.
 The `mapLeft` function is defined as follows:

 ```kotlin
 // Arrow SDK